Questions & Answers

 Q-Why do you not offer Mortgages for low cost investment property?

 Borrowing to buy an “own use” property can be a necessity and better than renting.
 However, our current view is that for secure property ownership, you should not borrow to invest.
 Loan set up charges and interest rates are high on low value loans – so your returns are lower.
+You may also have to pay higher taxes as mortgage interest is not fully classified as an expense unless you set up a separate company to buy the property.
 Plus your are not the true owner (the bank is) and with buy-to-let mortgages you have less rights than an “own use” mortgage as such mortgages are “Not Regulated”.
 From our viewpoint mortgages makes the process cumbersome and introduce delays – so we do not accept them.
 The low price of these properties enables clients to buy without a mortgage.
 This also enables them to gradually build the number of properties they own by using their own savings and the rental income to re-invest in more purchases.
 We have many clients who have used this system to acquire a new property every 2 to 3 years without any bank borrowing.
 That way they have built a secure portfolio of very good properties to generate income for their retirement.